nmoschkin/WizLib/README.md

 When you clone the project, be sure to run __git submodule init__ and __git submodule update__ from the root project directory.

+Quick notes: When you select a bulb in the application, you can change the name by clicking into the text on the right-hand panel.
+If you select all the bulbs in the room you can change the name of the room, and the name of the house.

+You can save these settings to a JSON file, and they will automatically load the next time the application is run.